Overview of Dental Implants

 The Implant Procedure Explained

 The dental implant procedure is usually divided into several stages, each critical for achieving a successful outcome.
 The initial consultation sets the foundation for everything that follows.
 During this first visit, your dentist will perform a thorough examination.
 Advanced imaging techniques like 3D scans can assess your bone structure closely and determine the most suitable implant placement.
+It’s fascinating how technology helps practitioners visualise precisely what needs to be done, enabling them to create a tailored plan that reflects their unique oral health needs.

 The second step involves surgically placing the titanium post into the jawbone.
 This is done under local anaesthesia to ensure patients remain comfortable throughout the procedure.
 Generally lasting about one to two hours, this process is much more straightforward than many anticipate.
 While some swelling may occur post-surgery, patients often report minimal pain, thanks to modern anaesthetic techniques.
 At this point, a strong foundation is created for your future smile.

 Following surgical placement, an essential process called osseointegration begins.
 Over the next few months, your body diligently works to fuse the implant with your jawbone.
 This bond is paramount as it directly impacts the stability and longevity of your new prosthetic tooth.
-Understanding osseointegration underscores its importance; without it, even the best implants would lack the durability needed to withstand daily use.
+Understanding osseointegration underscores its importance; without it, even the best implants would lack the durability to withstand daily use.

 Once osseointegration has successfully occurred, an abutment is attached to the implant in the final phase.
 This small connector is an anchor for your custom-made crown—the tooth replacement you’ve been waiting for.
 Your dental team will carefully craft this crown to fit perfectly and match seamlessly with your natural teeth.
 When patients leave with their new crowns placed securely atop their implants, they experience a thrilling return of functionality and aesthetics, revitalising their smiles and self-confidence.